-On May 1, 2023, we sold 255,754 shares of our Common Stock to Main Street at \$7.82 per share, the price at which we issued new shares in connection with reinvestments of the May 1, 2023 dividend pursuant to the DRIP, for total proceeds to the Company of \$2,000,000.
-The issuance and sale were made pursuant to the exemption from registration under Section 4(a)(2) of the Securities Act and was unanimously approved by the Board, including each director who is not an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, of us or the Adviser.
+On November 1, 2023, we sold 475,888 Shares to Main Street at \$7.88 per Share, the price at which we issued new Shares in connection with reinvestments of the November 1, 2023 dividend pursuant to the DRIP, for total proceeds to the Company of \$3,750,000.
+The issuance and sale were made pursuant to the exemption from registration under Section 4(a)(2) of the Securities Act and were unanimously approved by the Board, with each director who is an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, of us or our Adviser abstaining from the vote.